-Embassy Gardens is at the heart of Nine Elms, the central London riverside neighbourhood whose revitalisation, masterplanned by Sir Terry Farrell, has been described by the former Mayor of London as ‘possibly the most important regeneration story in London and in the UK over the next twenty years’.
-The architectural style is distinctive, with apartments standing amongst landscaped public squares, parks and spectacular gardens.
+Embassy Gardens is at the heart of Nine Elms, the central London riverside neighbourhood whose revitalisation, masterplanned by Sir Terry Farrell, has been described by the former Mayor of London as ‘possibly the most important regeneration story in London and in the UK over the next 20 years’.
+The architectural style is distinctive, with apartments standing among landscaped public squares, parks and spectacular gardens.
 Amenities of the highest standard include the private Eg:le club with its own library and gym, the world-famous Sky Pool, as well as a spa, cinema and business facilities.

-“The architectural style is distinctive, with apartments standing amongst landscaped public squares, parks and spectacular gardens.”
+“The architectural style is distinctive, with apartments standing among landscaped public squares, parks and spectacular gardens.”

 Nine Elms Lane